 ERYTECH and PHERECYDES Announce Proposed Combination Intending to Create Global Leader in Extended Phage Therapies

-- Transaction expected to close at the end of the second quarter of 2023

-- Transaction supported by key shareholders of each of PHERECYDES and ERYTECH will result in former PHERECYDES shareholders holding approximately 49% of the combined entity

-Lyon and Nantes (France), February 15, 2023 – 10:30pm CET / 4:30pm EST – ERYTECH Pharma ("ERYTECH"; Nasdaq & Euronext: ERYP), a clinical-stage biopharmaceutical company developing innovative therapies by encapsulating therapeutic drug substances inside red blood cells, and PHERECYDES Pharma ("PHERECYDES”; Euronext Growth: ALPHE), a biotechnology company specializing in precision phage therapy to treat resistant and/or complicated bacterial infections, today announced their proposed strategic combination intended to create a global player in extended phage therapy and accelerate the development of a portfolio of drug candidates targeting pathogenic bacteria and potential other indications of high unmet medical needs
+ERYTECH Pharma ("ERYTECH"; Nasdaq & Euronext: ERYP), a clinical-stage biopharmaceutical company developing innovative therapies by encapsulating therapeutic drug substances inside red blood cells, and PHERECYDES Pharma (Paris:ALPHE) ("PHERECYDES”; Euronext Growth: ALPHE), a biotechnology company specializing in precision phage therapy to treat resistant and/or complicated bacterial infections, today announced their proposed strategic combination intended to create a global player in extended phage therapy and accelerate the development of a portfolio of drug candidates targeting pathogenic bacteria and potential other indications of high unmet medical needs

 The proposed transaction seeks to leverage ERYTECH’s financial resources and teams to both accelerate and expand PHERECYDES’ existing phage development programs, to reinforce efforts to advance novel phage candidates, and to potentially broaden scope to new therapeutic modalities building on the advanced technology platforms and capabilities of both companies.
 Specifically, the intended focus of the combined company in 2023 and 2024 would be to: